japila-books/spark-structured-streaming-internals/docs/demo/deep-dive-into-filestreamsink.md

-# Demo: Using File Streaming Sink
+# Demo: Deep Dive into FileStreamSink

 This demo shows a streaming query that writes out to [FileStreamSink](../datasources/file/FileStreamSink.md).